rishit2003/coen424-workshop5/README.md

    gcloud auth list
    ```

-   You should be able to see the following messgae:
+   You should be able to see the following message:

    ```bash
        Credentialed Accounts
    ACTIVE  ACCOUNT
            bbbb@concordia.ca
    *       xxxxx@gmail.com

    To set the active account, run:
        $ gcloud config set account `ACCOUNT`
    ```

-5. Config the project to your gcloud:
+5. Configure the project for your gcloud:

    ```bash
    gcloud config set project <your-project-id>